zstenger93/Transcendence/README.md

 - Base of the project
 	- PostgreSQL
 	- Django backend
-	- Rest for API to connect back and frontend
+	- Rest API to connect back and frontend
 	- Frontend with React
+	- Nginx proxy
 - Backend
 	- Django
 - Frontend